You are on: darsys.com

 - London Eye (Westminster) Way

-forever.
+to wait forever.
 Clear day only.
-Bring a camera to capture the amazing views.
+Bring a camera to capture the amazing

 - St Paul's Cathedral.
 (St Paul's) --

-awe inspiring.
+is awe inspiring.
 You may attend services here if you so desire.
+I

 - British Library (King's Cross) Enter